 Six Months Ended January 31, 2001 (Unaudited), Compared to Six Month Fiscal Period Ended January 31, 2002 and other revenues.
-Of the \$43.2 million increase in net sales, \$22.4 million resulted from a same store sales increase of 16.7%, \$16.5 million was generated by eight retail locations that were not open for six consecutive months in both periods, \$0.4 million resulted from changes in delivery and installation revenue and \$3.9 million resulted from increases in service maintenance agreement commissions and service revenues.
+Of the \$43.2 million increase in net sales, \$22.4 million resulted from a same store sales increase of 16.7%, \$20.3 million was generated by eight retail locations that were not open for six consecutive months in both periods, \$0.4 million resulted from changes in delivery and installation revenue and \$0.1 million resulted from increases in other revenue sources.
 As in fiscal 2003, the increase in net sales was due to increased unit volume of sales of approximately \$42.2 million offset by deteriorating price points of approximately \$2.9 million as we continued to experience relatively short product life cycles and significant price erosion in the consumer electronics category.
 The addition of a second line of computers, increased sales of our bedding and lawn and garden products lines and a significant increase in projection television sales, combined with the higher than normal sales during the three months following the September 11th attacks and the major replacement of products following major flooding in the Houston market in June 2001, accounted for much of the increase in same store sales.